Annarasumanara: An Analysis of Ha Il-Kwon's Dark Manhwa

-Summary: Yoon Ah-ee is a student who’s struggling to support both her and her sister.
-After an encounter with the magician in the abandoned theme park, Yoon Ah-ee desperately wants to follow her dream.
+Plot Summary: Yoon Ah-ee is a parentless high school student who struggles to support both herself and her sister.
+After an encounter with a magician in an abandoned theme park, Yoon Ah-ee realizes that she desperately wants to follow her childhood dream.

-At first, I was confused with the title.
+At first, I was confused about the title.
 What does it mean?
-Random words the author came up with?
-After much research (one that involved Google Translate), I finally found an answer.
-It’s similar to the word “Abracadabra” but in Korean.
-Yes, of course, why hadn’t I thought of that?
+Is it a random word that the author came up with?
+After some research and a little time spent on Google Translator, I finally found an answer.
+Annarasumanara is similar to the word “abracadabra” but in Korean.
+Given the magician in the story, I think this explanation makes sense.

-A mysterious, surreal existence that lives in the abandoned theme park.
-There are rumors going around the town that he is violent and insane.
-One day, he runs into Yoon Ah-ee and the mysteries surrounding the magician is slowly unraveled.
-His catchphrase before performing a magic trick is, “Do you believe in magic?”
+The magician is a mysterious, surreal figure that lives in the abandoned theme park.
+There are rumors circulating in town that he is violent and insane.
+One day, the magician runs into Yoon Ah-ee, and the mysteries surrounding him begin to slowly unravel.
+Before performing a magic trick, the magician uses the catchphrase "Do you believe in magic?"

 Na II-Deung will certainly leave a deep impression on you because of his abnormally long face.
-He sits next to Yoon Ah-ee in the class.
-He is also the top student with Yoon Ah-ee being number 2 and considers Yoon Ah-ee to be his rival.
-Well, Il-Deung means number one or first class after all.
-It is stated several times that Na Il-Deung is handsome.
-He comes from a wealthy family and his parents set a high expectation on him.
-Later on, he becomes interested in Ah-ee and that causes him to cross paths with The Magician as well.
+He sits next to Yoon Ah-ee in class.
+Because he is the top student and Yoon Ah-ee is number two in the class, Na Il-Deung considers Yoon Ah-ee to be his rival.

 Interpretation and Symbolism